SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-excel.md

 ## How can I prepare the Excel spreadsheet before import?

 * The Excel spreadsheet should as a minimum contain columns with company names and contact names (first name and last name).
-* You should check that the data is up-to-date (e.g. that postal addresses, telephone numbers and sector are correct).
+* Check that the data is up-to-date.
+For example, are postal addresses and telephone numbers correct?

 To import an Excel spreadsheet into the SuperOffice database: